 Choose the health content that’s right for you, and get it delivered right in your inbox.

-If you’re flying this summer, you may have already considered what you can do to make your trip easier.
+If you’re planning travel by air, you may have already considered what you can do to make your trip easier.
 Maybe you booked a flight for early in the day to help avoid delays.
 Maybe it’s even nonstop or direct, so you don’t spend extra time and energy switching planes.
 What else can you do to arrive at your destination on time, more comfortably, safer and with less stress?
 Try this advice for a smoother journey while managing mobility and medical concerns.

 - Prepare your baggage for easier screening.
 Here are some helpful tips:

 - Don’t pack personal items with any assistive device or it can count toward baggage limits and may result in a fee.

 - Place all medically necessary medication and related accessories in your carry-on bag.